For several years, the video game industry is growing by leaps and bounds. At the same time, online streams of

 As you can see, the use of music in streaming is a very widespread but little-known aspect.
 There are still hundreds of users who suffer silences in their streams or important warnings about copyright infringements.

-Throughout the article, you have seen, among other things, what you can and what you can not do with music on Twitch.
+Throughout the article, you have seen, among other things, what you can and can not do with music on Twitch.
 In addition, I have offered you a great variety of platforms and services, both free and paid.

 However, if you want to look more like professional streamers and differentiate yourself from the rest, listen to the recommendations I have given you and help yourself from platforms like Epidemic Sound or Envato Elements.
 This way, you will have zero problems creating spectacular streams with quality music.

 To finish this article, you will find below a FAQ with questions raised by our subscribers about the use of music in Twitch.